casey/just/README.md

 9. Enjoy the sweet feeling of your PR getting merged!

-Feel free at any time to open a draft PR with your changes for discussion and feedback.
+Feel free to open a draft PR at any time for discussion and feedback.

 ### Hints